Frequently Asked Questions

 9. How is APAP governed?

-APAP is co-chaired by the IUCN Asia Regional Office and an APAP member organisation on a three-year rotational basis (currently the Ministry of Environment, Republic of Korea).
+APAP is co-chaired by the IUCN Asia Regional Office and an APAP member organisation on a three-year rotational basis (currently the Ministry of Environment, Forest and Climate Change (MoEFCC) of India).
 Steering Committee meetings, comprised of representatives from all the member countries and a number of other participants, are held at least once a year.
 APAP is supported by a small secretariat within the IUCN Asia Regional Office in Bangkok.